serendipityinlife/serendipityinlife.github.io/_posts/2022-07-23-Post 225 - I don't want to miss a thing.md

 And I don't want to miss a thing<br/>
 *

-singing with what he've told her
+Thanks for singing with what he've told her

 <script src="https://utteranc.es/client.js"
         repo="serendipityinlife/serendipityinlife.github.io"